 It was followed by sketches, rap concerts, presentations, discussions on menstrual hygiene management; held at Full Gospel Church in Bambili.
 Hundreds of people who attended the events appreciated the initiative and vowed to be more open with their children on topics relating to SRHR.

-Reactions of Participants
+Reactions of some Participants

 “After the football match between youths of the Baptist Church and Full Gospel Church, we discovered that fellowship with one another is important.
 Today’s live concerts, sketches and discussions enabled me to learn several things, that I used to neglect.
 Girls are supposed to take care of themselves during menstruation; ensure that they use clean pads and change them several times daily.
 Now I know that as a husband, my strength is not measured on the number of times I beat my wife.
 On the contrary, I must show care, concern, and love.
 Women are not machines and everyone must assist them with household chores especially when they are sick.